lalinsky/mbslave/README.md

 ## Replication

 After the initial database setup, you might want to update the database with the latest data.
-The `mbslave-sync.py` will fetch updates from MusicBrainz and apply it to your local database:
+The `mbslave-sync.py` script will fetch updates from MusicBrainz and apply it to your local database:

 ```sh
 ./mbslave-sync.py